Mellanox/network-operator-docs/docs/getting-started-kubernetes.rst

     nfd:
       enabled: true

-Once the Network Operator is installed deploy a NicClusterPolicy with:
+Once the Network Operator is installed create a NicClusterPolicy with:
     * SR-IOV device plugin configured with a single SR-IOV resource pool
     * Secondary network
     * Multus CNI